shaonsina/sina-extension-for-elementor/readme.txt

 = 3.0.3 - 10-08-2019 =
 - Added: Some option to Fancy Text
 - Added: Some option to Title
+- Added: Some option to Posts Tab
+- Improved

 = 3.0.2 - 10-08-2019 =
 - Added: Some option to Content Box